ISTANBUL BLOG: Contagion not the story in Turkey’s crisis but for exposure EU banking is the weak link

 On November 18, UniCredit and BNP Paribas’ shares lost around 1% while BBVA’s lost 6%.

-BBVA’s bigger decline f0llowed in the wake of its announcement that it had applied to the Capital Markets Board of Turkey (SPK/CMB) to hold a voluntary tender offer to buy the 50.15% of Garanti BBVA (GARAN) bank that it does not own.
+BBVA’s bigger decline followed in the wake of its announcement that it had applied to the Capital Markets Board of Turkey (SPK/CMB) to hold a voluntary tender offer to buy the 50.15% of Garanti BBVA (GARAN) bank that it does not own.
 It seems that the Garanti stock market filing was not seen by the BBVA management as sufficient.
 BBVA’s chair Carlos Torres held an investor day for the first time in 14 years.

 BBVA’s strategy was predicated on a more benign global economic outlook and with the “worst of the pandemic behind us, growth is back,” he has said.